How Much Vacation Time Should Employees Receive?

 - Will you allow employees to carry vacation days over from one year to the next?
 If so, how many?

 - Have you considered the idea of offering unlimited vacation days?
 This sounds crazy, but it’s 2019 and many companies realize how important it is for employees to take time away from work.

 Find a Happy Medium

-Even though more companies are offering unlimited vacation days, it is not likely this will become the norm.
+Even though more companies are offering unlimited vacation days, it’s not likely to become the norm.
 For this reason, you need to find a happy medium.